IvoKosa/tactile_intelligence/README.md

 signal_SVM.py   -- Runs the SVM models
                 -- Parameters specified in file
-                -- Can be run as is
+                -- this file can be run as is

 ## Previous experiments
 All data used in the report along with model weights can be found in the FINAL_... folders